easttennesseecc-star/Q-Top-Dog-IDE/PRODUCTION_READINESS_GAP_ANALYSIS.md

 ## Conclusion

-**Q-IDE is 80% production-ready.** The remaining 20% is infrastructure and operational work, not feature development.
+**Top Dog is 80% production-ready.** The remaining 20% is infrastructure and operational work, not feature development.

 ### The Bottom Line
 - ✅ **Features**: Complete and working